drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 ```

 From reading this, you can see that my preferred permalink structure is
-/year/month/day/slug.html (inspired by Cool URIs don't change), and you can
+/year/month/day/slug.html (inspired by [Cool URIs don't change][13]), and
-probably tell that I live in Montreal :-) Because I host my website on
+you can probably tell that I live in Montreal.
+Because I host my website on
-Netlify, you can drop the html part of the permalink and it becomes
+[Netlify][14], you can drop the html part of the permalink when accessing
-/year/month/day/slug.
+the URL in a browser, and it becomes /year/month/day/slug.

 What this means is that every post will end up at a URL directly off my
 domain name, with no extra decorations that may end up changing over time.